skippyr/skippyr/README.md

   <img alt="skippyr's most used languages" src="https://github-readme-stats.vercel.app/api/top-langs/?show_icons=true&theme=shadow_red&username=skippyr" />
 </p>

-You’ll often find me deep in code — either starting new projects from scratch or refining and optimizing existing ones.
-I’m constantly exploring ways to push boundaries, learn something new, and make each line of code better than the last.
-Whether it’s a new idea or a bug fix, I treat every improvement as a chance to grow.
+You'll often find me deep in code — either starting new projects from scratch or refining and optimizing existing ones.
+I'm constantly exploring ways to push boundaries, learn something new, and make each line of code better than the last.
+Whether it’s a new idea or a bug fix, I treat every improvement as a chance to grow: always hacking, always learning — one instruction at a time.

 If you’d like to reach out, feel free to open an issue on one of my repositories or send me an [email](mailto:skippyr.developer@icloud.com) — I’m always open to thoughtful discussions, collaboration, or even just geeking out over cool ideas.